 - Define a financial model aligned with our future vision

-- Align activities with SEAS aspirations and provide the basis for resource allocation
+- Align activities with Engineering School aspirations and provide the basis for resource allocation

-- Enhance development efforts for SEAS and the University
+- Enhance development efforts for the School of Engineering and the University

-- Define a SEAS culture supportive of our future vision and aspirations
+- Define an Engineering School culture supportive of our future vision and aspirations

 - Develop an effective implementation strategy OR Define an implementation and change management plan